 After undergoing an ECG and follow up echocardiogram scan at the clinic, cardiologists were able to diagnose Chris with a large aortic aneurysm, bicuspid aortic valve and a severely enlarged left ventricle.
 He was admitted into the University Hospital Wales immediately, where he then underwent open heart surgery.

 Chris adds: “Thankfully the surgery was a success, and six months on, I am back to full health and feeling great.
 My parents and brother received follow up checks which thankfully came back all clear with no issues.
-My advice to anyone reading this would be to get yourself down to a Welsh Hearts screening clinic and get yourself examined.
+My advice to anyone reading this would be to get yourself down to a Calon Hearts screening clinic and get yourself examined.
 It will take a matter of minutes and could undoubtedly save your life, as I am sure it did for me.”

-Welsh Hearts Charity Director Sharon Owen said: “So many heart conditions go undetected in young people, because they’re seemingly fit and healthy.
+Calon Hearts Charity Director Sharon Owen said: “So many heart conditions go undetected in young people, because they’re seemingly fit and healthy.
 To know that our heart screening initiative has picked up conditions that would have turned out to be fatal really emphasises the importance of heart screening, because it could have been a very different story if Chris hadn’t been at the gym on that day.
 We echo Chris’ message that everyone aged 8-45 should get themselves screened.
 It’s a simple test really could save your life.”

 Links to Ben's News Stories